Ewest80/library/README.md

 books in the library.
 The library information is displayed at the top of the page.

 When the user clicks the Add book button a dialog modal will appear with a form to add a book to the library.
-When the submits the form the book card elements are constructed with javascript and added to the library.
+When the user submits the form the book card elements are constructed with javascript and added to the library.

 ## Features